NotSoSaneExile/Portfolio/Sentiment Analysis/README.md

 # Usage
 To use this project, follow these steps:

+1. Have Python >= 3.9 installed on your machine https://docs.python.org/3/using/index.html
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Install the required libraries using the command pip install -r requirements.txt.
+3. Install the required libraries using the command pip install -r requirements.txt.
-3. Run python main.py to download necessary NLTK packages, create a SQLite3 database, and create a machine learning model pipeline.
+4. Run python main.py to download necessary NLTK packages, create a SQLite3 database, and create a machine learning model pipeline.
-4. Run python sentiment_analysis.py to preprocess the data and perform sentiment analysis on the reviews.
+5. Run python sentiment_analysis.py to preprocess the data and perform sentiment analysis on the reviews.

 # Files
 The project contains the following files: